Last Updated: 2nd February 2023

 We will not pass on or sell your details to anyone else.

-Full details of your rights are available in the text of the GDPR (see here), but here is a quick summary of the main provisions which are relevant to the type of data we hold about you:
+Here is a quick summary of the main provisions of the UK GDPR which are relevant to the type of data we hold about you:

 Access: You have the right to view the data we hold about you and to receive copies of this data in digital format.